Semantic-Based Few-Shot Learning by Interactive Psychometric Testing: Semantic-Based Few-Shot Learning

 \subsection{Problem Formulation}

-Consider the situation we are given a base dataset contains classes $C_{base}$ with adequate labeled images, and the novel dataset contains classes $C_{novel}$ where only a few labeled samples are available per class.
+Consider the situation we are given a base dataset contains classes $C_{base}$ with adequate labeled images, and a novel dataset contains classes $C_{novel}$ where only a few labeled samples are available per class.
 There is no overlapping with these two datasets, i.e., $C_{base}{\cap}C_{novel}={\emptyset}$.
 The general idea of the few-shot problem is taking advantage of the sufficient labeled samples in $C_{base}$ to obtain a good classifier for the novel class $C_{novel}$.
 In a standard $N$-way $K$-shot classification task, we random sample $N$ classes from novel class $C_{novel}$ with $K$ samples per class to form the support set, and sample query images from the same $N$ classes to create the query set.
-We aim to classify the query images into these $N$ classes based on support set.
+We aim to classify the query images into these $N$ classes based on the support set.

 Then we extend the problem to the semantic-based few-shot learning scenario.
 Assume we have a conception tree $ G = (V, E)$ where $V$ means the nodes and $E$ are edges.
-The bottom layer class $C = {c_1, . . . , c_n} {\in} V$ denotes the lowest level of concepts that we concern, and could merge to more general concepts (superclass nodes) if they are conceptional similar.
-An example for such a structure is given in the left image in Figure~\ref{system}.
+The bottom layer class $C = {c_1, . . . , c_n} {\in} V$ denotes the lowest level of concepts that we concern, and could merge to more general concepts (superclass nodes) if they are conceptually similar.
+An example for such a structure is given in Figure~\ref{Cifar_100}.
 The base class $C_{base}$ and novel class $C_{novel}$ are represented as the leaf nodes and share the same superclasses nodes.

-As we aim to solve the SFSL problem without label-based supervision, we assume that all layer information is removed.
-It is not possible to specify the SFSL task by sampling a few images per class as the typical FSL setting.
-Therefore, we random sample $N$ image directly from the $C_{novel}$ to build the support set and one image as a query to form a \textbf{\textit{N}-way \textit{1}-shot} SFSL task.
-Our goal is to assign the class to query based on the most semantic similar image from support set.
+As we aim to solve this problem without label-based supervision, we are not able to specify a few-shot task using the label information as the typical few-shot learning setting, i.e., sampling multiple images with the same labels to create a class in support set.
+Therefore, we random sample $N$ image without specifying their classes from the $C_{novel}$ to build the support set and sample one image as a query to form a \textbf{\textit{N}-way \textit{1}-shot} semantic-based few-shot learning task.
+Our goal is to find the most semantically similar image from support set to a query.

-The semantic distance between two samples $(x,y)$ is defined by the height of the lowest common subsumer (LCS) of these samples, divided by the height of the hierarchy~\cite{barz2019hierarchy,verma2012learning}:
+The semantic distance between two samples $(x,y)$ is defined by the height of the lowest common subsumer (LCS) of these samples divided by the height of the hierarchy~\cite{barz2019hierarchy,verma2012learning}:

 As $D_s(x,y)$ ranges from $0$ to $1$, we could define the semantic similarity by: